jerbarnes/nordial/word_level/guidelines.md

 In some dialects writers indicate a change of accent to the first syllable, with accompanying vowel reduction and consonant lengthening, by writing a double consonant after the first syllable if there is originally only one, as in "pottet" instead of "potet".
 This is indicated by the *shortening* label.

 #### gender
 There is much variation when it comes to the grammatical gender of nouns in Norwegian.
 Nynorsk is more rigid, and allows variation only in cases where there is traditional variation between different genders.
 However, in Bokmål, the feminine gender is optional.
 However, there is a hierarchy.
 The least common remnant of the feminine gender is the indefinite article "ei".
 Keeping the feminine definite form -a is more common, but there is also a clear tendency to see certain high-frequency words as feminine.
-Examples are words like "jente". "ei jente" is slightly marked towards favouring the feminine form, while "jenten" is strongly marked towards a dialect with no feminine gender.
+Examples are words like "jente". "ei jente" is slightly marked towards favoring the feminine form, while "jenten" is strongly marked towards a dialect with no feminine gender.
 Other words such as "sky" might fall in-between.
 The label "gender" is used when the choice of a feminine or masculine ending is clearly dialectally marked, as in "jenten".

 #### marked
 This label is used for words that are part of the written languages norms, but which are still rarely used, and therefore slightly dialectally or stylistically marked.
 An example is the question word *åssen* "how", which is accepted in Bokmål, but still infrequent, and somewhat marked compared to "hvordan".